COMPARISON OF THE EFFICACY OF ATOMIZED VERSUS NEBULIZED LOCAL ANESTHETIC FOR AWAKE NASAL FIBEROPTIC INTUBATION: A RANDOMIZED TRIAL.

 DOI:

-Background: Awake fiberoptic intubation (AFOI) is a critical technique for managing difficult airways requiring effective local anesthesia to ensure patient comfort and procedural success.
-Nebulization and atomization have been employed for topicalisation of airway.
+Awake fiberoptic intubation (AFOI) is a critical technique for managing difficult airways requiring effective local anesthesia to ensure patient comfort and procedural success.
+Nebulization and atomization have been employed for the topicalization of the airway.
 This study compared the efficacy of atomized versus nebulized local anesthesia for awake fiberoptic intubations.

-Methods: A random assignment was made to provide either atomised (n = 35) or nebulised (n = 35) local anaesthetic to seventy adult patients who needed AFOI.
-Time to intubation and attempts for intubation were the primary outcomes while the patient satisfaction, adverse hemodynamic changes and complications were secondary outcomes.
-With p < 0.05 designated as the statistical significance level, the data were analysed using SPSS version 21.0.
+A random assignment was made to provide either atomized (n = 35) or nebulized (n = 35) local anesthetic to seventy adult patients who needed AFOI.
+Time to intubation and attempts for intubation were the primary outcomes while patient satisfaction, adverse hemodynamic changes, and complications were secondary outcomes.
+With p < 0.05 designated as the statistical significance level, the data were analyzed using SPSS version 21.0.

 Results: The atomized group had a shorter intubation time (4.9 ± 1.1 vs. 7.0 ± 1.5 minutes, p < 0.001) and higher first-attempt success (85.7% vs. 62.9%, p = 0.005).
 Fewer required a second attempt (14.3% vs. 37.1%).
 The atomized group also had smaller increases in MAP (10.2 ± 2.1 vs. 12.5 ± 2.3 mmHg, p = 0.03) and HR (9.5 ± 1.9 vs. 12.3 ± 2.1 bpm, p = 0.01).
 Patient satisfaction was higher (9.0 ± 1.0 vs. 7.4 ± 1.3, p = 0.002), and complications like coughing, gagging, and desaturation were fewer but not statistically significant.